AdaptiveConsulting/ReactiveTraderCloud/src/client/src/test/README.md

 "compounds": []
 }

-You can use different browser by changiing the args value.
+You can use different browser by changing the args value.